judyjwxie/judyjwxie.github.io/_pages/vienna.md

 ★★ = A nice treat. <br>
 ★★★ = Must visit! <br>
 <br>
-Add this list to your Google Maps [here](https://maps.app.goo.gl/apBwXKRDN5X7eKbi8) or click on an address for its individual Goggle Maps link.
+Add this list to your Google Maps [here](https://maps.app.goo.gl/apBwXKRDN5X7eKbi8) or click on an address for its individual Google Maps link.
 <br>

 <!---coffee and sweets and baked goods--->